-- 1. Written assignments are to be submitted directly to me in hard copy form.
-I will not accept electronic copies.
-It is the student's responsibility to retain a copy of ALL assignments submitted for grading; in the unlikely event of theft or loss, a duplicate copy must be available upon request. - 2.
-Written assignments are to be submitted on time.
-Late assignments will incur a penalty of 5% per day, with weekends counting as one day. - 3.
+- 1. Written assignments are to be uploaded to Moodle.
+Late work will be penalized 5% per day, with weekends counting as two days. - 2.
 Extensions will not be granted for written assignments except in extenuating circumstances.
-Documentation will be required. - 4.
+Documentation will be required. - 3.
 Students are expected to attend all classes.
-Unexcused absences will negatively affect the participation component of a student's grade and could result in a failing grade for that component of a student's final mark. - 5.
-Students are required to check the Moodle site for this course before each class to stay informed concerning the schedule of readings as well as course updates and announcements. - 6.
+Unexcused absences will negatively affect the participation component of a student's grade and could result in a failing grade for that component of a student's final mark. - 4.
+Students are required to check the Moodle site for this course before each class to stay informed concerning the schedule of readings as well as course updates and announcements. - 5.
 Cellphones are to be turned off and kept out of sight during class time.
 Students who text while the instructor and/or other students are speaking will lose marks for participation.
 Similarly, students must display good classroom etiquette at all times.
 This includes coming to class on time, not packing up to leave before the instructor has indicated that class is over, and not engaging in discussions with others while the instructor or other students are speaking.
-The unwillingness to abide by these expectations will result in a student receiving a failing grade for participation.

-7. The final exam for this class will be scheduled by the registrar and will take place in April.
+The unwillingness to abide by these expectations will result in a student receiving a failing grade for participation. - 6.
+The final exam for this class will be scheduled by the registrar and will take place in December.
 The exam will not be rescheduled except in extenuating circumstances.
 Documentation will be required for any student wishing to write the final exam on an alternate date.